Spending money can be so easy, but if you can’t afford to keep doing it, what steps can you take to stop spending money that you don’t have?

 The thing is, spending money in this way becomes a habit.

-Having a little plastic card in your wallet or purse makes buying stuff a thing of ease.
-You no longer have to get cash out of the hole in the wall and when the money has run out, it’s gone.
+Having a little plastic card in your wallet or purse makes buying things a breeze.
+You no longer have to get cash out of the hole in the wall, and when the money has run out, it’s gone.

-The problem then lies when you have to budget really tightly and can’t afford to spend money here, there and everywhere.
+The problem then lies in having to budget really tightly and not being able to afford to spend money here, there and everywhere.

-When spending money becomes a habit, how can you break the cycle of spending which may have become like an addiction?
+When spending money becomes a habit, how can you break the cycle of spending that may have become an addiction?

-What you really need to do is just stop spending altogether; have no spend days, a spending fast or a spending diet – what even you want to call it – just stop it with the money already.
+What you really need to do is stop spending altogether; have no-spend days, a spending fast, or a spending diet – whatever you want to call it – just stop it with the money already.

 Plan for no spend days